New to Kendo UI for AngularStart a free 30-day trial

 In-Cell Editing with OData Service

 This section demonstrates how to implement in-cell editing when your data source uses the OData v4 protocol.
-The setup follows the same manner as the manual approach described earlier, but integrates with an OData service for data operations.
+The setup follows the same approach as the manual approach described earlier, but integrates with an OData service for data operations.

 The following example demonstrates how to configure the in-cell editing of the Grid by consuming OData v4.